 Limit furniture to a bed, chairs and sofa to fit an assisted living apartment space, and then add any additional pieces of furniture from home as necessary.

-Since meals will be provided, only a miniature refrigerator, microwave and a few sets of dishes, pots and pans will do.
-Also consider a mini trash can.
+Since meals will be provided, only a few sets of dishes, pans and pots will do.
+You could also consider a miniature microwave, refrigerator or trash can.

 5. Personal Items

-Clothes (clothing sets, sweaters, pajamas, socks and underwear) and shoes, glasses, medications and toiletries are the first personal items to pack.
+Clothes (clothing sets, pajamas, socks, shoes and underwear), glasses, medications and toiletries are the first personal items to pack.
 Consider all other items as space permits.

 What Not to Bring to Assisted Living